hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/02-how-siyamak-was-slain-by-the-hand-of-the-div.md

 Was sent by God ; he greeted Gaiumart

-And said : " Lament no more, control thyself,
+And said :

+> Lament no more, control thyself,
+>
-Do as I bid, collect thy troops and turn
+> Do as I bid, collect thy troops and turn
+>

-Thy foemen into dust, relieve earth's surface
+> Thy foemen into dust, relieve earth's surface
+>

-Of that vile div and thine own heart of vengeance."
+> Of that vile div and thine own heart of vengeance.

 The famous Shah looked up and cursed his foes,